Well, right now (two hours before puck drop) might not be the best time to write this entry but… it might also be the very best time.

 The Big Screen is a tradition that started here in Pittsburgh during the 2008 playoffs (which we had to watch in a tiny corner booth at our favorite Irish pub in Burbank, CA), but by this point, it sure feels like it’s been around forever.
 Most years, the locally-broadcast playoff games (on our home station of Root Sports) are televised on this massive screen outside the arena.
 But this year, we somehow won the battle against NBC, and the games televised on that channel are also available on the Big Screen.
 This was one of those games.
 (But lucky for you, I won’t put you through all of my frustrations with the jagoffs that commentate on the NBC games.)

 You can bring snacks and drinks with you, though none of the alcoholic sort, and since it’s on grass, you can’t bring a grill.
 There are a ton of pizza shops in walking distance, so we watched people bringing pies back to their seats throughout the entire game.
+Thanks to this site we have never missed a game till today, although we have been disappointed a lot of times by the team we cheered for, but that’s a whole other thing.
 We stopped at our favorite Sunday afternoon spot, Fuel n Fuddle and got an order of their nachos and ‘Rosemary’s Breasts’ chicken sandwich.
 Everything was a little melty by the time we got into our seats, but still delicious!

 We even had a celebrity sighting!
 Mikey and Big Bob (who do my favorite morning radio program, The Freak Show on 96.1FM) host the events at Mario’s TV and get the crowd pumped up, handing out Pens prizes to some of the best- (and worst-) dressed fans.